abussing/uploadfromR/README.md

 b.use <- c(-3, 0.1) # zero-inflation parameters
 tau.use <- c(-2, 0.4) # correlation parameters

+# simulate the data
 simdat <- scdeco.sim.pg(N=n, b0=b.use[1], b1=b.use[2],
                         phi1=phi.use[1], phi2=phi.use[2], phi3=phi.use[3],
                         mu1=mu.use[1], mu2=mu.use[2], mu3=mu.use[3],
                         tau0=tau.use[1], tau1=tau.use[2])

+# fit the model
 mcmc.out <- scdeco.pg(dat=simdat,
                       b0=b.use[1], b1=b.use[2],
                       adapt_iter=100,